 Configure Authentication Methods

 To enable this service, you must first define your verification methods.
-Follow instructions to Configure Multi-Factor Authentication for a Phone Number and Email.
+Follow instructions to Update and Define Verification Methods for a Phone Number and Email.

 With Verification Methods in place, you will be setup to use Self-Service Password Reset.